New York man eats Art Basel banana that sold for $120G

 Remember the banana duct-taped to a wall and labeled “art” that sold for $120,000?
 On Saturday, a New York man walked up to the art installation and ate the banana.

 The banana art, titled "Comedian," was the work of Italian artist Maurizio Cattelan.
-It a part of Emmanuel Perrotin’s outer gallery wall at Art Basel in Miami Beach.
+It's a part of Emmanuel Perrotin’s outer gallery wall at Art Basel in Miami Beach.
 The piece sold for $120,000 to a French art collector.

 Around 1:45 p.m. in front of a convention center full of art lovers, New York-based performance artist David Datuna ate the banana, gallery representatives told the Miami Herald.